DcentWallet/eth-dcent-keyring/README.md

 In most regards, it works in the same way as [eth-hd-keyring](https://github.com/MetaMask/eth-hd-keyring), but using a D'CENT device.
 However there are a number of differences:

 - Because the keys are stored in the device, operations that rely on the device will fail if there is no D'CENT device attached, or a different D'CENT device is attached.
-- It does not support `signTypedData` or `exportAccount` methods, because D'CENT devices do not support these operations.
+- It does not support `exportAccount` methods, because D'CENT devices do not support these operations.
 - It works the firmware version 1.3.0+ for D'CENT Biometric device
 - It returns only one account.